dcarral/software-talks/README.md

 * [_React - Rethinking Best Practices (updated)_](https://youtu.be/DgVS-zXgMTk) by Pete Hunt @ JSConf Asia 2013.

 * [_Amelia Bedelia Learns to Code_](https://youtu.be/bSbla50tqZE) by Kylie Stradley @ RailsConf 2015.

-### Suggestions

-Would you like to recommend me a software-related talk?
-[Report it as an issue](https://github.com/dcarral/software-talks/issues) and I'd be happy to check it out ;)